 Next, answer the questions in the boxes with the “-” sign below the words WORK and HOME.
 Put the top three negative results from over-focusing on WORK to the neglect of HOME in the box on the left, and the top three negative results from over-focusing on HOME to the neglect of WORK in the box on the right.
 Here are my answers:

 Now for the exciting part!
-Start by generating Action Steps that you will take in 2018 to experience all of the benefits of Work and Home.
+Start by generating Action Steps that you will take this year to experience all of the benefits of Work and Home.
 On the top left, think of things you will do to gain or maintain all the items listed above WORK.
 As you can see in my example (below), I am choosing to read the New York Times bestseller, “The Productivity Project”, by the end of the month so I can learn how to work smarter and more effectively; ideally allowing me to do more work in less time.
 Then generate Action Steps on the far right so you can gain or maintain the great things you wrote down above HOME.
 I have decided to schedule a separate “date-night” (or day) with my wife and two kids each month, so I’m sure to prioritize quality time with each of them on a regular basis.

 Now it’s time to identify your Early Warnings.
 These are measurable indicators that will let you know you’re starting to creep into the downside of either WORK or HOME.
 Start by identifying Early Warnings for WORK on the bottom left.
-For example, I’ve committed to paying attention to anytime I miss two of my kids’ hockey games in a row.
+For example, I’ve committed to paying attention to any time I miss two of my kids’ hockey games in a row.
 Then do the same for HOME on the bottom, right.
 For me, an Early Warning that shows me I’m possibly overdoing HOME to the neglect of WORK is when I check in with my work plan each month and realize that I’ve failed to meet my goals and responsibilities I committed to.